ongkyyyyy/architect/access/Roles.md

 # 🔐 Roles
-The roles and permissions are an important entities of the identity service.
+The roles and permissions are an important entities of the role access service.
 We will describe the role-related concepts and details in the following.

 ## Access Entity
-The following properties for identity_access table:
+The following properties for access table:

 | Name                | Type      | Description                           | Unique | Required  |
 |---------------------|-----------|---------------------------------------|--------|-----------|